Appliance Repair Safety Tips

 Electrical Safety Precautions

 The first thing you need to do is turn off the power and completely unplug the appliance.
-If you are to replace any parts, make sure to reinstall the wires to the correct terminals according to the wiring diagram.
-Ensure that the cables are not pinched in any way, crossing sharp edges, stuck between panels, or stuck between moving parts that may cause an electrical malfunction.
+If you are to replace any parts, reinstall the wires to the correct terminals according to the wiring diagram.
+Ensure that the cables are not pinched, crossing sharp edges, stuck between panels, or moving parts that may cause an electrical malfunction.